 Shlomo Kramer, Cato CEO and co-founder, says, “Network security must scale and adapt quickly to support new business requirements and the evolving threat landscape.
 However, the current appliance-based infrastructure can't keep up and is too expensive and too complex to sustain, especially for mid-sized and resource-constrained companies.

-The Cato Cloud connects all enterprise network elements: branch locations, the mobile workforce, and physical and cloud data centres into a global, encrypted, and optimised network in the cloud.
+The Cato Cloud connects all enterprise network elements: branch locations, the mobile workforce, and physical and cloud data centers into a global, encrypted, and optimised network in the cloud.

 With all traffic, both WAN and Internet, consolidated in the cloud, Cato applies a set of security services to secure the traffic regardless of source or destination.